(Article last updated: June 27, 2017)

 - During the holidays, check out the 60-feet-tall tree that fills the lobby

 Note: there isn't a great view of Magic Kingdom fireworks here.

 Did you learn some new things?
-Or do you have additional items you'd add to this list?
+Or do you have additional items you'd add to this list of how to tour Disney World resorts?
 Feel free to share in the comment section.